quotient-im/libQuotient/CONTRIBUTING.md

 We use Travis CI to check buildability and smoke-testing on Linux (GCC, Clang) and MacOS (Clang), and AppVeyor CI to build on Windows (MSVC).
 Every PR will go through these, and you'll see the traffic lights from them on the PR page.
 If your PR fails on any platform double-check that it's not your code causing it - and fix it if it is.

+### clang-format

+We strongly recommend using clang-format or, even better, use an IDE that supports it.
+This will lay a tedious task of following the assumed code style from your shoulders over to your computer.

 ### Other tools

 Recent versions of Qt Creator and CLion can automatically run your code through